-A lifecycle perspective is always front-of mind when choosing suppliers.
+A lifecycle perspective is always front-of-mind when choosing suppliers.
 Audits can be conducted by CellaVision staff trained in supplier audits and/or by an assigned consultant.
 Regulatory authorities can also conduct supplier audits.
 When selecting a supplier, those with certified environmental management systems are preferred.
 Suppliers are also required to comply with the requirements of the REACH Regulation and the RoHS Directive.

 To ensure that increasing demand does not impact supply or quality, we continuously work to lower supply chain complexity.
-Some of the changes made during 2022 led to a decrease in environmental impact, improved lead time, securing higher volumes in the supply chain.